Carbon clash: Manchester scenarios put airline emissions in the policy frame

 Campaigning groups have also made use of the research.
 Friends of the Earth, WWF, Plane Stupid and Climate Camp have successfully lobbied the UK government to halt UK airport expansion using evidence from the Tyndall Manchester scenarios.

 The debate on airport expansion reached a climax in 2010 when BAA withdrew its planning application for a third runway at Stansted Airport.
-In the same year Lord Justice Carnwarth spoke against the planned expansion of Heathrow, stating that increasing air travel would bring costly carbon emissions that had not been accounted considered in the application.
+In the same year Lord Justice Carnwarth spoke against the planned expansion of Heathrow, stating that increasing air travel would bring costly carbon emissions that had not been considered in the application.

 The emissions scenarios have also been instrumental in halting the expansion of smaller, regional airports and improved carbon budgeting by airport operators.